slideloft/new-docs/software-and-sdks/index.md

 ### [Laboratory](https://laboratory.bantu.network/)

-The Bantu laboratory is a GUI that allows you to create accounts, construct and submit transactions, read XDRs, and query all of Horizon's endpoints.
-It exposes the relevant calls to Horizon, so it's a great way to experiment with and learn more about the Bantu API.
+The Bantu laboratory is a GUI that allows you to create accounts, construct and submit transactions, read XDRs, and query all of Expansion's endpoints.
+It exposes the relevant calls to Expansion, so it's a great way to experiment with and learn more about the Bantu API.